telerik/reporting-docs/report-items/map/structure/tile-providers.md

 ---
 title: Tile Providers
 page_title: Tile Providers
-description: Tile Providers
+description:
 slug: telerikreporting/designing-reports/report-structure/map/structure/tile-providers
-tags: tile,providers
+tags: telerik, reporting, map, report, item, tile, providers
+previous_url: /MapTileProviders
 published: True
 position: 1
-previous_url: /MapTileProviders
 ---

 # Tile Providers

-## Tile Providers

 The [TileProvider](/reporting/api/Telerik.Reporting.TileProvider) class is used to request and download the imagery data for the specified map extent.
 The imagery data is downloaded on a small images called *tiles* that form a background image, which can be used to give a better appearance of your map charts.
 The tile provider should have a valid set of URLs to request the tiles, set directly or through a URL Template.
 The [Map](/reporting/api/Telerik.Reporting.Map) control offers two types of tile providers - [BingMapsTileProvider](/reporting/api/Telerik.Reporting.BingMapsTileProvider) and [GenericTileProvider](/reporting/api/Telerik.Reporting.GenericTileProvider).